sidwan02/gemini-cli-gemma/understand.md

 1. subagent tool call width should be smaller
 2. grep tool call is \*/\*\* which is way too generic need to make the tool calls much more constrained
+3. When reading a file that contains a prompt gets confused/breaks
+4. When reading a file that contains functions, it parses those as unauthorized function calls
+5. The glob command and any patterns are always ‘single’ patterns rather than more complex ones.
+The model should be partial to more complex regex for better user experience.
+Eg, model never does pattern=\**/*blah\* for searching, instead does pattern=blah
+6. When listing files related to a search term, unnecessarily uses list_directory and doesn’t know where the files are (can’t feed the entire environment either due to prompt forgetting)

 # Litellm setup